mhanna50/Website_Analyzer/README.md

 ##  Frontend Experience

-- **Empty state** – vertically centered hero text + multi-line URL input.
+- **Splash / empty state** – explains Fast vs Deep scans and what data is captured.
 - **Chat pane** – analyzer messages only (the “You” bubble is suppressed once a scan starts).
-- **Score cards** – smooth view transitions, no awkward word-breaks (“Present” stays intact).
+- **Score cards** – smooth view transitions with descriptive tooltips and red/green status chips.
-- **Detail grid** – network, headings, accessibility, structured data, off-page.
+- **Detail grid** – network, headings, accessibility, structured data & social, off-page, each with toggleable “Fix these” drawers.
+- **Link health callouts** – broken URLs appear both in the headings card and as top-level alerts.
-- **AI Checklist** – each bullet becomes a checkbox so you can track progress live.
+- **AI Checklist** – every OpenAI bullet becomes a persistent checkbox so you can track progress live.
 - **History panel** – collapsible desktop drawer + mobile overlay.
 - **Download PDF** – fetches `/api/report/pdf` to hand clients a shareable artifact.

+##  Scan Modes & Queue

+- `ScanMode.Fast` (default) skips Playwright/off-page calls and checks only the essentials—perfect for quick triage or batching.
+- `ScanMode.Deep` runs the full pipeline (Playwright DOM render, PageSpeed snapshots, off-page metrics, AI checklist, PDF).
+- `/api/analyze/async` enqueues a scan for background processing.
+Poll `/api/analyze/async/{jobId}` to track status while the hosted worker respects concurrency limits via `AnalysisThrottler`.

+Both sync and async paths share the same analyzers, so escalating a queued scan to Deep mode is just a payload change.

 ---